National Adoption Day

 Austin Adoption Day 2011

-A yellow brick road leads families from the front door, through a rainbow arch of balloons, and into the Wizard of Oz themed courtrooms.
-Each judge is equipped with a magic pen, complete with a big feather and beads, to sign the adoption papers and volunteers dress up as their favorite characters from the movie.
-Donation levels are differentiated within the Wizard of Oz theme- Emerald being the largest donors, yellow bricks for middle donors, and lollipops for anything up to $500.
-Each child receives his or her own stuffed animal and an entire room in the courthouse is converted into a bookstore for the children to select their own book.
+A yellow brick road leads families from the front door through a rainbow arch of balloons, and into the Wizard of Oz-theme courtrooms.
+Each judge is equipped with a magic pen, complete with a big feather and beads, to sign the adoption papers, and volunteers dress up as their favorite characters from the movie.
+Donation levels are differentiated within the Wizard of Oz theme—Emerald being the largest donors, yellow bricks for middle donors, and lollipops for anything up to $500.
+Each child receives his or her own stuffed animal, and an entire room in the courthouse is converted into a bookstore for the children to select their own book.

 Bell County Bar Association

 While the Bell County Bar Association has been participating in Adoption Day for some time, a new project is the inclusion of military step-parent adoptions in its Adoption Day celebration.
-With the proximity of Fort Hood, Bell County saw an opportunity to honor our service men and women by making these adoptions just as special.
+With the proximity of Fort Hood, Bell County saw an opportunity to honor our servicemen and servicewomen by making these adoptions just as special.

 Hidalgo County Bar Association

-The Women’s Section of the Hidalgo County Bar annually hosts the Heart Gallery – a traveling exhibit that promotes awareness, understanding, and adoptions of children in the South Texas foster care program.
-The yearly exhibit includes portraits of children and siblings groups currently available for adoption.
-Visit the Heart Gallery of America website for more information.
+The Women’s Section of the Hidalgo County Bar annually hosts the Heart Gallery, a traveling exhibit that promotes awareness, understanding, and adoptions of children in the South Texas foster care program.
+The exhibit includes portraits of children and siblings groups currently available for adoption.
+Go to the Heart Gallery of America website for more information.

 Tarrant County Bar Association

 The Tarrant County Bar Association has been a part of National Adoption Day since its inception in 2000, and it has continued to grow the program with partnerships throughout the community.
-Central to their celebration is the Bears and Books program – donations from the legal community provide a stuffed bear and/or book for each child.
+Central to its celebration is the Bears and Books program—donations from the legal community provide a stuffed bear and/or book for each child.
 The books and bears, along with balloons, are used to decorate the courthouse.
 To encourage attorney participation, the Tarrant County Bar Association offers a free CLE course to all attorneys and law students interested.